fransotodev/elearning-data-dapp/README.md

 # Decentralized Application to buy and sell eLearning analytics

-This project was presented as my final degree project at University of Cádiz.
+This is my final degree project of my studies in Computer Engineering at University of Cádiz.
+It was graded with a 10 out of 10 and was proposed to receive an honorific mention.

 This project contains 2 node projects: